 The default option The lifestyle options The self-select options If you don't want to make a decision Choose a lifestyle strategy that fits with your plans Choose your own investment funds from the Trustee's selected shortlist What is it?
-There is a default lifestyle strategy if you haven't made a decision.
-This is the Cash Lifestyle and assumes you will be taking your benefits at age 60, which is when you can take your final salary pension with no reduction for early payment.
-This also assumes you will use your ZCashBuilder savings towards your tax-free cash sum.
+There is a default lifestyle strategy if you don't want to make a decision.
+This is the Drawdown Lifestyle and assumes you will be taking your benefits at State Pension age.
+See Section 6: Further information to find out how to check your State Pension age.
 3 lifestyle strategies targeting the 3 options at retirement: Cash Lifestyle: 100% cash.
 Drawdown Lifestyle: 25% cash, 75% drawdown.
 Annuity Lifestyle: 25% cash, 75% annuity purchase.
 All the lifestyles gradually switch your savings into lower-risk investments during the 10 years before your target retirement age.
 A range of investment funds selected by the Trustee.
 The range includes different types of investments offering different levels of risk and return.
 What should I be thinking about?
 Taking your retirement savings: when and how (and whether this is the right option for you).
 Taking your retirement savings: when and how.
 Investment risks.Fund charges.Taking your retirement savings: when and how.
 This may be suitable for you if You don't want to, or don't feel comfortable making a decision about where your savings are invested.
 You have considered the options and decided this is the best option for you.
 You know when and how you want to take your benefits and are comfortable with the gradual switch into lower-risk investments in the 10 years before you take your benefits.
 You want to have more fund choices and decide where your savings are invested.
 You are comfortable regularly monitoring your investments and making any changes as necessary.
 More information Click here Click here Click here